Condo Insurance vs. Homeowners Insurance

 In home insurance, dwelling coverage extends to the entire structure of your home, including the main building, attached structures like a garage, and sometimes outdoor structures such as a shed or fence.
 Because the cost of such structures is often high, most homeowners have higher dwelling coverage limits, allowing them to repair or rebuild the entire house in the event of damage or destruction.

-Understanding these similarities and differences is crucial when choosing the right insurance policy to protect your dwelling and property.
+Understanding these similarities and differences is important when choosing the right insurance policy to protect your dwelling and property.

 Master Insurance Policies for Condos